ahmad-khatib0/security/real-world-cryptography/bitwise_operators.md

 Using the same switches (6, 15).
 To find (6 | 15), we also do:

-conversion and having equal shape
+Conversion and having equal shape

 6 = 0000 0110
 15 = 0000 1111

-result
+Result

 (6 | 15) = 0000 1111